-The voltage measurement is carried through the sensor cable, to the Lynx sensor electronics case mounted on the outside of the mold.
+The voltage measurement is carried through the sensor cable, to the Lynx sensor electronics case mounted inside the mold.
 The voltage signal is converted by the sensor's electronics to a high-accuracy digital output that directly correlates with pressure from within the cavity.
+STRAIN GAGE OPERATING PRINCIPLE

-The Lynx case is connected to the RJG, Inc. eDART System, which records and displays the sensor's measurement for use in process STRAIN GAGE OPERATING PRINCIPLE monitoring and control.
-In addition, the Lynx case communicates the sensor model, serial number, full scale load, and calibration data automatically to the eDART or CoPilot system, providing the highest level of sensor accuracy while minimizing the need for user-entered data when configuring the sensor in the eDART or CoPilot systems.
+The sensor are connected to the RJG, Inc. eDART System, which records and displays the sensor's measurement for use in process monitoring and control.
+In addition, the sensor electronics communicates the sensor model, serial number, full scale load, and calibration data automatically to the eDART or CoPilot system, providing the highest level of sensor accuracy while minimizing the need for user-entered data when configuring the sensor in the eDART or CoPilot systems.